Experiencing this 7 day Big Island itinerary will give show you what the island of Hawaii has to offer! From waterfalls to volcanoes and more!

 SCUBA Diving with Manta Rays

 We woke and left Kona for the final time on our Big Island vacation.
-Our day would bring us towards Hawaii Volcanoes National Park.
+The final day of our 7-day Big Island itinerary would bring us to Hawaii Volcanoes National Park.
 But we had some stops to make first.

 Punalu’u Black Sand Beach